mdn/browsercompat/docs/draft/resources.rst

     - **experimental** - True if a feature is considered experimental, such as being non-standard or part of an non-ratified spec.
-    - **standardized** - True if a feature is described in a standards-track spec, regardless of the spec's status.
+    - **standardized** - True if a feature is described in a standards-track spec, regardless of the spec's maturity.
     - **stable** - True if a feature is considered suitable for production websites.
     - **obsolete** - True if a feature should not be used in new development.